Andrew Lewer

-Andrew Iain Lewer MBE (born 18 July 1971 in Burnley, Lancashire) is a British Conservative Party politician.
-Elected as the Member of Parliament for Northampton South in the 2017 general election, he previously served as Member of the European Parliament for the East Midlands from 2014 to 2017.
-He is the only person in the UK to have served as a Council Leader, MEP and MP.
+Andrew Iain Lewer MBE (born 18 July 1971 in Burnley, Lancashire) is a British Conservative Party politician who served as the Member of Parliament for Northampton South from 2017 to 2024, and as Member of the European Parliament for the East Midlands from 2014 to 2017.

+He lost his seat in the 2024 General Election to Mike Reader of the Labour Party.

-He chairs the All Party Parliamentary Groups on Motor Neurone Disease, Venezuela, Independent Education, Devolution, Publishing, and SME Housebuilding, and is a member of both the Education and Levelling Up, Housing and Communities Select Committees.
+He was the Chairman of 7 All Party Parliamentary Groups, including Motor Neurone Disease, Venezuela, Independent Education, Devolution, Publishing, SME Housebuilders, and the Private Rented Sector.
+He was also a member of the Levelling Up, Housing and Communities Select Committee, as well as the Education Select Committee.

 Early life and career

 Lewer was born 18 July 1971 in Burnley, Lancashire.
-He attended Queen Elizabeth's Grammar School in Ashbourne, Derbyshire before studying history at Newcastle University.
+He attended Queen Elizabeth's Grammar School in Ashbourne, Derbyshire, before studying history at Newcastle University.
 He then entered into a career in publishing.

-Living in Derbyshire, he was elected as a Conservative Party Councillor to Derbyshire Dales District Council for the Ashbourne South ward in 2003 and then to Derbyshire County Council for the Ashbourne division in 2005.
+Living in Derbyshire, Lewer was elected as a Conservative Party Councillor to Derbyshire Dales District Council for the Ashbourne South ward in 2003 and then to Derbyshire County Council for the Ashbourne division in 2005.
 He became Group Leader in 2007.
-The Conservatives took control of Derbyshire County Council in 2009, for the first time in 28 years, making Lewer the youngest county council leader in the country at the time.
-As Leader of the County Council, he also became Chairman of the Derwent Valley Mills World Heritage Site committee, the founding Chairman of the Health and Wellbeing Board and a founding director of the Local Enterprise Partnership for Derbyshire and Nottinghamshire – D2N2.
+The Conservatives took control of Derbyshire County Council in 2009, making Lewer the youngest county council leader in the country at the time.
+As Leader of the County Council, he also became Chairman of the Derwent Valley Mills World Heritage Site committee, the founding Chairman of the Health and Wellbeing Board and a founding director of the Local Enterprise Partnership for Derbyshire and Nottinghamshire.

 Although he was re-elected as a councillor, in the 2013 elections Labour regained control of Derbyshire County Council and Lewer lost his position as Council Leader.
 He was awarded an MBE for services to local government in 2014.
-At the conclusion of his four-year term of office as Leader of Derbyshire County Council, Andrew Lewer became vice-president of the Local Government Association (LGA), a position he retains to this day.
+At the conclusion of his four-year term of office as Leader of Derbyshire County Council, Andrew Lewer became one of the vice-presidents of the Local Government Association (LGA), a position he still held in 2020.

 Member of the European Parliament

 Lewer was elected to the European Parliament representing the East Midlands in 2014, replacing the former Conservative MEP Roger Helmer, who had defected to UKIP.
 Lewer was appointed to the Regional Development Committee and the Culture Committee as spokesperson for the European Conservative and Reformists Group in 2014.
-He supported the UK leaving the EU, feeling David Cameron had failed to gain any meaningful concessions from his European counterparts.
+He supported Brexit, as he felt that David Cameron had failed to gain any meaningful concessions from his European counterparts.